pablogs9/husarnet-docs/docs/begin-esp32.md

 ### Python server code

 First, connect your Linux laptop to the same Husarnet network as ESP32.
-Follow [this guide](/docs/begin-linux) to see how to install **Husarnet Client** app and connect your laptop to the Husarnet network.
+Follow [getting started guide for Linux](/docs/begin-linux) to see how to install **Husarnet Client** app and connect your laptop to the Husarnet network.

 Create a **laptopServer.py** file and paste this code: